 The argument is called "The Contingency Argument For God's Existence".
 Sometimes it's referred to as "The Leibnizian Cosmological Argument", the reason why it is called that is that the argument was first formulated by the mathematician Gottfried Wilhelm Leibniz.
 The following version of the contingency argument is frequently defended by philosopher Dr. William Lane Craig, particularly in his books On Guard and Reasonable Faith.
 The argument's premises are:

 1: Everything that exists has an explanation of its existence (either in the necessity of its own nature or in an external cause).

 2: If the universe has an explanation of its existence, that explanation is God.

 4: Therefore, The universe has an explanation of its existence.

 5: Therefore, the explanation of the universe’s existence is God.

-Now, this is a logically airtight argument.
-So if the atheist wants to deny the conclusion, he has to say that one of the three premises is false.
-Let's examine the premises to see what reasons can be given for affirming them.
+This argument is sound.
+If the skeptic wants to dodge the conclusion, he's got to demolish one of the argument's steps.
+Let's examine the steps of this argument to see what reasons can be given for affirming them.

 Premise 1: Everything That Exists Has An Explanation Of Its Existence (Either In The Necessity Of Its Own Nature Or In An External Cause).